mohamedelsheikh20/Dbt_ATOS_Train/documentation/documentation_file.md

 - Get the sales per each previous month using window function and (lag).
 - Do the equation in generated columns.
 - Round the output and add `%` to it, so it will be readable.

+### Query 6: difference between ship and order dates and the relation with the ship mode

+#### path: models/marts/schema_superstore/Queries/ship_order_diff_dates_relation_with_ship_mode.sql

+#### Description:

+Query to get the relation between ship mode and min-max days of shipping.

+- Depending on the difference of order and ship dates, I will get the difference in days.
+- Get the min max number of days with each `dd_ship_mode`.

+- I let all measures, so I can get any relationship I want with measures.

 ---
 ## Tests